Skip to main content

 4. Federated Learning: Train across multiple nodes while preserving privacy

-After years of running local LLMs in my home lab, here's my honest assessment: it's not for everyone, but it might be perfect for you.
+After years running local LLMs, here's my honest take: it's not for everyone.

 Ask yourself:

-• Do you cringe every time you paste code into ChatGPT?
+• Do you cringe pasting code into ChatGPT?

 • Are you tired of monthly AI subscription fees?

-• Do you want to experiment without worrying about rate limits?
+• Do you want to experiment without rate limits?

-• Does the phrase "your data has been used for training" make you uncomfortable?
+• Does "your data has been used for training" make you uncomfortable?

-If you answered yes to any of these, local LLMs are worth exploring.
+If yes to any of these, local LLMs are worth exploring.

-• Setup complexity (it's gotten easier, but it's not plug-and-play)
+• Setup complexity (easier than before, but not plug-and-play)

 • No one to blame when things break

-My advice?
-Start small.
-Grab a used RTX 3060 for $300, install Ollama (literally one command), and try Mistral 7B for a week.
+My advice: Start small.
+Grab a used RTX 3060 for $300, install Ollama, try Mistral 7B for a week.
 Total investment: $300 and an afternoon.
+For hardware optimization, see GPU power monitoring in homelabs.

 You'll know within days if this is your path.
-And if it is?
-Welcome to the club.
-Once you experience sub-second responses with complete privacy, you'll wonder why you ever trusted the cloud with your thoughts.
+Once you experience sub-second responses with complete privacy, you'll wonder why you trusted the cloud.
+For more privacy-first approaches, see building a privacy-first AI lab.

 Your Turn